gingersnap-project/db-syncer/README.md

   Running `docker exec -i <container id> mysql -uroot -proot < src/main/resources/populate.sql` will execute some operations in the database.
   To exit, press q in the terminal running the application, so the offset is flushed.

-# Running with Postgres
+## Postgres

 Requirements:

 1. Make sure docker is running and you have docker-compose available
-2. Run `docker-compose -f src/main/resources/pgsql/postgres.yml up` to start Postgres exposed on 5432
+2. Run `docker-compose -f deploy/postgres/postgres-compose.yaml up` to start Postgres exposed on 5432
    * This will create the database, user, schema, and tables necessary for testing.
 3. Run `docker run -it -p 11222:11222 -e USER="admin" -e PASS="password" infinispan/server` to start ISPN server
    * Server console is available at localhost:11222